College of Haringey, Enfield and North East London: Grove House School (1828–1878)

 The history of the Tottenham Centre starts with the 18th century Grove House.
 Built in 1716 in 13 acres of wooded grounds it was the most southerly of a number of substantial country houses along Tottenham Green.
 In 1818 it was bought by the Society of Friends (Quakers) and opened in 1829 as a Quaker boarding school.
 Grove House School had a nationwide reputation and was noted for its advanced curriculum and absence of corporal punishment.
 It produced a number of distinguished alumni, including eleven future members of Parliament.
 One of these was WE Forster (1818–1886), a member of a local Tottenham Quaker family.
-He took the 1870 Education Act through Parliament, ensuring every child was entitled to at least an elementary education.
+He took the Elementary Education Act 1870 through Parliament, ensuring every child was entitled to at least an elementary education.
 Other well-known alumni included Dr Daniel Tuke (1827–95), an early mental health physician and Joseph Lister (1827–1912), a pioneer of antiseptic surgery.
 Grove House School was one of several boarding schools in Tottenham with a nationwide reputation that were established from the late 17th century to the end of the 18th century.
 These included Bathsua Makin's ‘school for gentlewomen’ at Tottenham High Cross, and Bruce Castle School in Lordship Lane, established by the Hill family.
 One member of the Hill family was Sir Rowland Hill, who established the postal system by the introduction of the penny post.